-Another notable date in the history of the Southern California Division is January 1, 1920, when the Los Angeles Band marched in the tournament of Roses parade for the very first time.
+Another notable date in the history of the California South Division is January 1, 1920, when the Los Angeles Band marched in the Tournament of Roses parade for the very first time.
 This tradition commenced due to the efforts of Mr. Harry Chandler, the publisher of the Los Angeles Times, and member of The Salvation Army's Advisory Board.

 The California South Division continues to celebrate its long and fruitful presence all over the Southland, by serving those most in need, and by hosting special events that share The Salvation Army’s rich history with the local community.